Taking an income from your pension can be confusing.

 Should the maximum income limit be exceeded, the plan will automatically be converted to a flexi-access drawdown pension.

-What is a flexible drawdown pension?
+What is a flexi-access pension?

-Flexi-access drawdown, also known as flexible drawdown, is the term for a drawdown pension that allows you to take as much or as little income from your pot as you like with no maximum limit.
+Flexi-access drawdown, previously known as flexible drawdown, is the term for a drawdown pension that allows you to take as much or as little income from your pot as you like with no maximum limit.

-Who can open a flexible drawdown pension?
+Who can open a flexi-access pension?

 Any individual who has reached the minimum pension age can move their pension fund to an income drawdown plan.